rackerlabs/technical-blog/_posts/2019-12-2-nervous-about-converting-from-classic-to-lightning-learn-from-this-companys-success.md

 published: true
 authorIsRacker: true
 authorAvator: 'https://1.gravatar.com/avatar/3177b82ffcbe59f1f3e6e155d3c94e7a'
-bio: 'Nikki Carter is a Content Strategist on the Digital Marketing Services Team at RelationEdge.
+bio: 'Nikki Carter is a Content Strategist on the Digital Marketing Services Team at Rackspace.
 She has extensive experience creating and editing content and marketing assets for a variety of verticals, including healthcare, technology, and wellness.
 Nikki is passionate about freedom, telling the truth, and supporting other women/non-binary folks of color.'
 categories:
   - Salesforce
 metaTitle: "Nervous about converting from Classic to Lightning?
 Learn from this company’s success"